-After you feel comfortable you should make a fresh installation that takes care of youre recommendation regarding the sizing and the security settings.
-The virtual appliance is only created to have a showcase about the features and is not created to run in production.
+After you feel comfortable working with Graylog you should make a fresh installation that addresses your unique needs, such as sizing and security.
+The virtual appliance is only intended to showcase Graylog's features, and should not be ran in production.

-If you need assistance to plan and build your logging environment we offer professional support that can work with you.
+If you need assistance planning and building your logging environment we offer professional support that can work with you.